Kyle Isbel Preview, Player Props: Royals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 16th-ranked team ERA among all MLB pitching staffs (4.25).
+- The Cubs' 4.23 team ERA ranks 16th across all MLB pitching staffs.

-- Cubs pitchers combine to surrender 135 home runs (1.1 per game), the ninth-fewest in baseball.
+- Cubs pitchers combine to surrender 136 home runs (1.1 per game), the seventh-fewest in baseball.

-- In his most recent time out on Sunday against the Toronto Blue Jays, the righty tossed three innings, allowing eight earned runs while surrendering eight hits.
+- The righty's most recent appearance was on Wednesday against the Chicago White Sox, when he went six innings, surrendering three earned runs while giving up seven hits.

-- The 31-year-old has a 5.71 ERA and 7.9 strikeouts per nine innings in 21 games this season, while allowing a batting average of .274 to his opponents.
+- The 33-year-old has amassed a 4.19 ERA and 5.9 strikeouts per nine innings across 16 games this season, while giving up a batting average of .253 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.